-DVACO’s focus on improving the current care model is supported by five outstanding health systems whose commitment and size when combined is elevated beyond the sum of its parts.
+DVACO’s focus on improving the current care model is supported by two outstanding health systems whose commitment and size when combined is elevated beyond the sum of its parts.
 DVACO strives to deliver value to all its stakeholders by facilitating a collaborative approach for improving population health outcomes in an economically sustainable structure.
 DVACO’s initial focus is on primary care because of its critical and necessary foundation for population health.
 A robust primary care capacity is positively correlated to improving population health outcomes and reducing the cost of care.
 The focus on primary care is not an end-point but rather the beginning of a population health journey.
-Since its inception in January of 2014, DVACO has grown from 225 PCPs responsible for 32,000 Medicare Fee-for-Service (FFS) beneficiaries, to over 430 PCPs responsible for over 65,000 Medicare FFS beneficiaries.
+Since its inception in January of 2014, DVACO has grown from 225 PCPs responsible for 32,000 Medicare Fee-for-Service (FFS) beneficiaries, to over 2000 physicians, of which over 1/3 are PCPs responsible for over 90,000 Medicare FFS beneficiaries.
 As the numbers continue to grow, DVACO is investing significantly in Care Coordination and Practice Transformation resources to support participating physicians in their quality improvement and reporting efforts.
-As a participant in the DVACO you will have the opportunity to attend both Care Coordination meetings and Quality Summits.
+As a participant in the DVACO you will have the opportunity to attend our semi-annual conferences.
 Additionally, participants will be provided with data analytics to be used for monitoring and improving the quality and efficiency of their practice operations.
 With the commitment and dedication of all of our providers, we are hopeful that we will obtain our goal of shared savings before completing the three year MSSP contract.
 We recognize that by working together we have a tremendous opportunity that extends beyond participation in the MSSP.
 DVACO currently holds three performance-based contracts with private payers and will likely continue to act as a convener for future risk based contracts.
 Payers recognize that the size of DVACO and the reputation of our providers and health systems allow us to leverage resources optimally for the benefit of all our participants and beneficiaries (patients).

 How Do You Become a Participating Provider?

-Please review the “Minimum Requirements” below which include an Electronic Medical Record that meets meaningful use.
+Please review the “Participation Requirements“, which includes having an Electronic Medical Record that is certified to meet the Promoting Interoperability requirements for the Merit-Based Incentive Program System (MIPS).
 Also the provider needs to review and agree with the participation criteria and sign a participation agreement.
 Overall, we strongly suggest a commitment to population health, and being willing to collect and report quality data.
 If any physicians have any interest in joining the Delaware Valley ACO, please contact Joel Port at firstname.lastname@example.org or call 610-225-6253.

 Care Coordination Referral Process